Did you know that you can enrich your writing experience by using various IEW tools?

 IEW offers theme-based writing lessons that cater to specific topics or events in history.

 The theme-based writing curriculum can be used instead of SSS if you pair it with TWSS, or you can use it alternately with SSS to keep the texts and themes interesting for your children.

 You can choose to take a break from the Structure and Style for Students for a year and hop in with some Theme Based Writing books instead, maybe coordinate them with your history studies.

 Moreover, if you want to spice up your writing and challenge your kids, you can choose from the multitude of theme-based writing lessons that IEW offers and pair them up with SSS for extra writing challenges.

 These books follow the same format as SSS lessons, so kids that are familiar with SSS should have no issue going through these.

 I love that IEW has so many options when it comes to writing!
 From incorporated grammar to enriching supplements, apps, and even card games or contests, I feel that this is one of the most comprehensive and versatile writing curricula out there.

 What are your favorite IEW tools to enrich writing?
-Let me know in the comments, and don’t forget to enter the giveaway!
+Let me know in the comments.

 This post may contain affiliate links.
 By making a purchase through these links, I get a small percentage for the item you bought while the price stays the same for you.
 Thank you for supporting me.